oleggerus/SocialCareProject/README.md

 # SocialCareProject

-The project is open-source and can be used by everyone
+The project is open-source so can be improved by everyone.
+Source code is stored on https://github.com/oleggerus/SocialCareProject.git

 ## Setup
 1. Clone repository from GitGub orother sources.